 Extend the Life of Your Gardening Supplies

 Taking good care of your gardening supplies can extend their life, saving you money in the long run.
 Clean and store your tools properly to prevent rust and damage, and be mindful of proper watering and fertilizing techniques to avoid overusing these resources.
-Additionally, consider investing in durable and reusable containers, which may have a slightly higher upfront cost but pay off in the long run through their longevity.
+Additionally, consider investing in durable and reusable containers, which may have a slightly higher upfront cost but pay off in the long run through longevity.

 DIY Vertical Garden Ideas for Small Spaces